raspberrypilearning/321-make-mentor-guide/en/step_4.md

 --- /task ---

---- /task ---

 ### Upgrade your project step

-Each explore project contains an **upgrade your project** step with ideas and inspiration for creators to develop their project further with the skills they have already.
+Each explore project contains an **upgrade your project** step with ideas and aspirational projects for creators to develop their project further with the skills they have already.

+Upgrade steps are open ended so are great for a session where creators are working at different paces.
+They're also a chance to build localisation and personalise projects.

+At the end of a session you could have 'show and tell' where creators share their projects and talk about their creation process.
+This would be a good time to look at the upgrade options to celebrate how far their new skills can take them.

 The upgrade step also contains an Info card with link to the completed solution.

+--- task ---

 Here is an example of an upgrade step from our Beating heart [Beating heart](https://projects.raspberrypi.org/en/projects/beating-heart){:target="_blank"} project.